FMZennaro/CausalInference/README.md

 # CausalInference

+A few notebooks about *causality* and *causal inference*:

-Illustration of counterfactual inference following Ferenc Huszar example
+- *Causal Inference*: an illustration of counterfactual inference following Ferenc Huszar example.
+- *Causal Inference - Probability of Necessity*: an illustration in computing the probability of necessity.
+- *Causal Inference - Probability of Necessity and Sufficiency*: an illustration in computing the probability of necessity and sufficiency.

+- *Scenarios of confounding*: a long notebook going through various examples and scenarios of confounding.